billdagou/font_awesome/README.md

 # TYPO3 Extension: Font Awesome
-EXT:font_awesome allows you to add [Font Awesome](http://fontawesome.io/) icons in your Fluid templates by using ViewHelpers.
+EXT:font_awesome allows you to use [Font Awesome](https://fontawesome.com/) in your extensions.

 You can easily choose using CDN or local Font Awesome library.

 **The extension version only matches Font Awesome library version, doesn't mean anything else.**

 ## How to use it
-First of all, you will need to load the library file.

-	\Dagou\FontAwesome\Utility\FontAwesomeUtility::loadFontAwesome();

-Or, use the ViewHelper in your Fluid template.
+You can load the library in your Fluid template with **LoadViewHelper**.

 	<html xmlns="http://www.w3.org/1999/xhtml" lang="en"
 		xmlns:fa="http://typo3.org/ns/Dagou/FontAwesome/ViewHelpers"